claudzeig/Protocol-Buffer-GRPC-Tutorial/index.md

 There are two different tutorials.
 The first is with Python, and you can find an easy implementation with commenting.
 Just clone/fork off the repository and get started.
 The second is a step by step tutorial using Maven and Java.

 --Python
-Repository Name -> ()
+---Repository Name -> ()

 --Java
-There is a simple tutorial to implement a streaming service with Java. you will learn:
+---Here is a simple tutorial to implement a streaming service with Java. you will learn:

 - The Protocol Buffer Language